fivestarplugins/fivestarplugins.github.io/plugins/food-and-drink-menu/user/faq.md

 ## <a name="menu-icons"></a> I need to mark some dishes as vegetarian, spicy or similar?

-The [Pro addon](pro) features a wide range of icons covering dietary needs, healthy choices and religious preferences.
+The [premium version](pro) features a wide range of icons covering dietary needs, healthy choices and religious preferences.
 Learn more about the [menu icons](pro/menu-icons).

 ## <a name="wpml"></a> Is this compatible with WPML?